dsabolo/vrt2/README.md

 Clone repo and run

     npm install -g

+for install it globally.

+If you prefer just be installed in your project,  run

+    npm install

 ## Config File
 Edit the config file config.json for declare pages and viewports.